thinkforwardyo/bleganapp/README.md

 We believe your body deserves options.
 I am creating this app to connect people of color to healthy, meatless food options and black ran/owned businesses.
 This app will also connect black business to vegan enthusiasts throughout the USA and possibly the world.

 ## Features
-* **User Accounts:** Each family member will create their own account in order to make meal suggestions
+* **User Accounts:** Users will be able to create accounts and log in to the appliation.
+Each user will have a profile page.
-* **Calendar View:** Admins can add final meal decisions to the calendar, available to be viewed by everyone
+* **Search:** Users will be able to query restaurants
-* **Voting:** Users can view all meal suggestions and vote on the ones that they would like to eat each week
+* **Sharing:** Users can view all meal suggestions and vote on the ones that they would like to eat each week
 ## Technologies
 * Mapbox
 * Java